Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 ## CMake internals

-CMake essentially gets its job done, creating makefiles in the falvor of choice by going through two steps in order: __configuration__ and __generation__.
+CMake essentially gets its job done, creating makefiles in the flavor of choice by going through two steps in order: __configuration__ and __generation__.

 ### Configure